-Not many have seen the tremendous collaboration and commitment going on behind the WBB scenes for over two decades, both internationally and in the USA.
+Not many have seen the tremendous collaboration and commitment going on behind the Women Beyond Borders scenes for over two decades, both internationally and in the USA.
 Since we were a grassroots project starting out on an unknown process away from the mainstream art world, we learned by doing: packing, shipping, unpacking, acting as conservators, archivers, curators, translators, fundraisers, event planners, videographers, photographers, and negotiators.
 All that, with many a customs challenge along the way!
-The photos below show a microcosm of our work with archiving, packing and restoring.
+The photos below show a microcosm of our work.

 Luz Maria Anguiano, Assistant and WBB artist preparing boxes for shipment.

-Jan Fieldsend, Manager of Tin Sheds Gallery, University of Sydney with Frank Serena, Seraphina Martin and Paola Talbert preparing to open the crate of WBB boxes for the exhibition.
-All four women created a WBB box.
+Jan Fieldsend, Manager of Tin Sheds Gallery, the University of Sydney with Frank Serena, Seraphina Martin, and Paola Talbert preparing to open the crate of WBB boxes for the exhibition.
+All three women created a WBB box.

 Jan Fieldsend, Lorraine Serena, and Paola Talbert opening the crate.